 - Are interested in being a supportive part of a group of fellow students with disabilities

 - Find it hard to balance the challenges of life and graduate school

 - Are willing to engage in group activities and share at their own pace

 If you participated in this group in previous offerings you may contact the facilitator directly to be placed on a waitlist for possible participation this semester, should space allow: email@example.com

-Feel free to email Sean if you have any further questions about individual or group counselling (firstname.lastname@example.org).
+Feel free to email Sean if you have any further questions about this group, or individual counselling (firstname.lastname@example.org).